getCUJO/QoOID/draft-ietf-ippm-qoo.md

 running over a network.
 Application performance does not only depend on bandwidth but also on the delay and delay variation of network links and computational steps involved in making the application function.
 These delays depend on how the application places load on the network, how the network is affected by environmental conditions, and the behavior of other users and applications sharing the network resources.
+Likewise, packet loss, e.g., caused by congestion, can also negatively impact application performance in different ways depending on the class of application.

 Different applications may have different needs from a network and may impose different patterns of load.
-To determine whether an application will work well or fail, a network quality framework must compare measurements of network performance to a wide variety of application requirements.
+To determine whether an application will likely work well or fail, a network quality framework must compare measurements of network performance to a wide variety of application requirements.
 It is important that these measurements reflect the actual network service configuration that will handle the application flows, including any traffic prioritization, network slicing, VPN services, or other differentiated service mechanisms (see {{deployment-considerations}}).
 Flexibility in describing application requirements and the ability to capture the delay and loss characteristics of a network with sufficient accuracy and precision are necessary to compute a meaningful QoO network quality score that can be used to better estimate application performance.